Skip to content

 Differential hysteresis model for structural mechanics:

-z˙=Ax˙βx˙zn1zγx˙zn\dot{z} = A\dot{x} - \beta|\dot{x}||z|^{n-1}z - \gamma\dot{x}|z|^n y=αz+(1α)xy = \alpha \cdot z + (1-\alpha) \cdot x
+z˙=Ax˙βx˙zn1zγx˙zn\dot{z} = A\dot{x} - \beta|\dot{x}||z|^{n-1}z - \gamma\dot{x}|z|^n y=αx+(1α)zy = \alpha \cdot x + (1-\alpha) \cdot z

 where zz is the internal hysteretic variable and α\alpha, AA, β\beta, γ\gamma, nn are shape parameters.
+The input is first preprocessed by input_gain, input_bias, and input_mode; complex fields are processed component-wise.

 Core Parameters: